 In his autobiography, Dustin writes, "I had an idea that would get Goldust back into the ring.
 ‘Vince, I want to do something different with this character.’
 I had a person in mind to help Goldust become a crazy, bizarre type of bondage character.
 I had this picture of being led around on a dog leash with a collar and a ball gag in my mouth.
 Luna Vachon was the perfect fit for the role.
 Vince gave me the go-ahead, and it turned out to be awesome."

-For the next few months, Goldust would come out as different characters/outfits each week, such as Marilyndust (dressed as Marilyn Manson), Sabledust, a baby in a diaper, and even one week did a pretty good impression of his father, Dusty Rhodes.
+For the next few months, Goldust would come out as different characters/outfits each week, such as Marilyndust (dressed as Marilyn Manson), Sabledust, a baby in a diaper, and even one week made a pretty good impression of his father, Dusty Rhodes.
 It was interesting for a while, but eventually, crowds lost interest, and Goldust was seemingly in trouble again.
 Dustin felt he needed to gain back some of the controversies of his 96/97 character.
 To do this, he still had one more idea he’d been keeping close to his chest.

 Double D’s for Goldust – Pitching the Idea of Breast Implants